 2.5 California Privacy Laws.
 For purposes of the California Privacy Laws, the nature of the Processing is for a Business Purpose and does not involve the "sale" or "sharing" of Personal Data by CB Insights, as such term is defined by the California Privacy Laws.
 CB Insights shall not retain, use, or disclose Personal Data for any purpose other than for the Business Purpose specified in the Agreement and shall not combine Personal Data with other information except as expressly permitted by Customer or the California Privacy Laws.
 CB Insights shall comply with the obligations of and provide the same level of protection as required by the applicable California Privacy Laws.
-As set forth in Section 3.5, CB Insights grants Customer the right, upon notice, to take reasonable and appropriate steps to help ensure that CB Insights uses the Personal Data in a manner consistent with the California Privacy Laws and to stop and remediate the unauthorize use of Personal Data.
+As set forth in Section 3.5, CB Insights grants Customer the right, upon notice, to take reasonable and appropriate steps to help ensure that CB Insights uses the Personal Data.
 CB Insights will cooperate with Customer in responding to verifiable consumers requests, such as in regards to the deletion of Personal Data.
 CB Insights will notify Customer if it determines that it can no longer meet its obligations under the California Privacy Laws.
+2 If Controller chooses to avail itself of any rights under the California Privacy Laws, the choice of law and forum under Section 7.2 shall not apply.